 The Differences Between Hot Yoga and Traditional Yoga

 Are you looking for a unique and challenging way to spice up your yoga practice?
 Hot yoga is quickly becoming one of the most popular forms of yoga and with good reason.
-Regardless of whether you’re just beginning yoga or are looking for intermediate hot yoga or advanced yoga options, at The Hot Yoga Spot, our team of instructors has created over 200 weekly yoga sessions between all five of our locations across New York.
+Regardless of whether you’re just beginning yoga or are looking for intermediate hot yoga or advanced yoga options, at The Hot Yoga Spot, our team of instructors has created over 200 weekly yoga sessions between all six of our locations across New York.
 Sign up today and keep reading to learn more about the differences between hot yoga and traditional yoga and why you should give hot yoga a try.

 1 (1) (2).jpg